CodeChd/CodeChd/README.md

 * 🏫 Currently in _4th year A.Y.
 2022-2023_.
 * 🔭 Looking forward to Contribute to Open Source projects.
 * 🥅 2023 Goals: To solidy my skills in Full Stack Development
-* 😻 I love building things on the web while Drinking coffee
+* 😻 I love building things on the web while drinking coffee

 ### Connect with me: